What the Sleep Pros Think About White Noise Machines

 Benefits of White Noise Machines

-Environmental noises are a fact of life that you can’t do much about… but there IS something you can do proactive to cut back significantly on how much she will be woken up by the noise.
+Environmental noises are a fact of life that you can’t do much about… but there IS something you can do proactive to cut back significantly on how much your child will be woken up by the noise.
 In my experience, white noise machines can be a lifesaver when it comes to helping babies fall asleep and stay asleep without interruption.

 Personally, I am a big fan of the Dohm, Lectrofan, Hatch and the Hush Portable White Noise Machine as they create a consistent sound that mimics rushing air.
 This is soothing to the child and blocks out everyday noises that can startle him awake.

 And although it might seem unnatural to create noise when you want your baby to go to sleep, remember: it wasn’t exactly soundproof in the womb!
 Babies are not actually used to silence.
-Life is loud, and those nine months when he was in utero he heard everything from your gurgling stomach to the sound of your voice and other people talking in the outside world.
-He would just peacefully sleep through it.
+Life is loud, and those nine months when baby was in utero he heard everything from your gurgling stomach to the sound of your voice and other people talking in the outside world.
+Baby would just peacefully sleep through it.
 In fact, utter silence is not the norm for a newborn at all, and it takes some getting used to.

 One of the biggest benefits of the white noise machine is that it helps babies fall back to sleep if they wake up.
 This means their nap times will last longer and they will be less likely to fully wake in the night.